RaphaelKreft/RLisp/Examples/HowToTest.md

 The adapted definition of the Root of Lisp Interpreter can be found in the file: ROL_adapted.txt

-When you start RLisp, type the following Command to load the definition into your environment: `(load [ROL_adapted.txt])`
+When you start RLisp, type the following Command to load the definition into your environment: `(load [rol_rlisp.definition])`

 **Now you can proceed with the Testing:**